Essential Overview Of The Odessa, TX Right-of-Way Construction Bond

 What is a Right of Way Bond

-A right of way bond is a requirement when you want to conduct work on public highways and roads.
-One criteria for obtaining a permit, the ROW bonds guarantee that if there's any harm caused during this project-you can face claims by affected parties as necessary.
-It compensates anyone who may be harmed from your obligations in case they're transgressed upon
+A right-of-way bond is a requirement when you want to conduct work on public highways and roads.
+One criterion for obtaining a permit, the ROW bonds guarantee that if any harm is caused during this project, you can face claims by affected parties as necessary.
+It compensates anyone who may be harmed by your obligations in case they’re transgressed upon

 Who needs to get bonded?

 This is typically required for construction contractors who would like to work on public highways, roads, or other areas.
-Before you apply for the license and start your project check up with all requirements that are needed in order to meet them.
+Before you apply for the license and start your project, check up on all the requirements that are needed in order to meet them.

 How much does it cost to get bonded?